simple-machines/anaml/examples/terraform/aws-deployment/README.md

   - [aws_eks.tf](./aws_eks.tf).
 This file contains Terraform code to create a EKS cluster.
 If you are deploying to an exiting EKS cluster you can remove this file.
   - [aws_rds](./aws_rds.tf).
 This file contains Terraform code to create a RDS PostgreSQL instance.
 If you are deploying to an existing PostgreSQL server, you can remove this file.
   - [aws_vpc.tf](./aws_vpc.tf).
 This file contains Terraform code for create a VPC needed for EKS.
 If you are deploying to an existing VPC on to an existing EKS cluster you can remove this file.
-  - [aws_s3.tf](./aws_s3.tf).
-This file contains Terraform code to create a bucket for Anaml checkpoint data.

-## Checkpoint bucket
-Anaml requires a s3 bucket to store internal anaml checkpoint metadata.
-You must provide a unique bucket name when asked by Terraform

 ## Deploying Terraform
 [TODO]